supernova-369/supernova-369/README.md

 mission_statement: >
   Turn ideas into reality.
 Break limits.
 Ship code.
-  The universe is still expanding — and so am I. 🌌
+  The universe is still expanding — and so I am. 🌌
 ```

 ---